akili-bandia/.github/profile/README.md

 - archives, history, and computational memory

-Research here is treated as a form of making.
+Research here is treated as a form of making, drawing from artistic, speculative, and technical methods.
 Models are not only evaluated for accuracy, but for what they make visible, what they erase, and who they are designed to protect.

 ---
 ## Orientation